Zipcoder/reveal-slides.tcus/md/collections-part2.md

 -
 # Collection Interface
 * Fundamental interface for collection classes in java
-* Below is a simplified version for the sake of brevity

 ```java
 public interface Collection<E> implements Iterable<E> {	boolean add(E element);